 Surge's exploration and production facilities and other operations and activities emit GHGs which may require us to comply with GHG emissions legislation at the provincial or federal level.
 Climate change policy is evolving at regional, national and international levels, and political and economic events may significantly affect the scope and timing of climate change measures that are ultimately put in place.
 As a signatory to the UNFCCC and a signatory to the Paris Agreement, which was ratified in Canada on October 3, 2016, the Government of Canada pledged to cut its GHG emissions by 30 per cent from 2005 levels by 2030.
 One of the pertinent policies announced to date by the Government of Canada to reduce GHG emission is the planned implementation of a nation-wide price on carbon emissions.
-The federal carbon levy goes into effect on April 1, 2019 and will affect provinces which have not implemented their own carbon taxes, cap-and-trade systems or other plans for carbon pricing, namely Ontario, Manitoba, Saskatchewan and New Brunswick.
+The federal carbon levy goes into effect on April 1, 2019 and will affect provinces which have not implemented their own carbon taxes, capand-trade systems or other plans for carbon pricing, namely Ontario, Manitoba, Saskatchewan and New

+Brunswick.
 The federal carbon levy will be at an initial rate of \$20 per tonne.
-Provincially, the Government of Alberta has already implemented a carbon levy on almost all sources of GHG emissions, now at a rate of \$30 per tonne.
-The implementation of the federal carbon levy is currently subject to constitutional challenges submitted by the Provinces of Saskatchewan and Ontario, which are supported by the Province of New Brunswick.
+Beginning on May 30, 2019 as part of the Carbon Tax Repeal Act and ended the Alberta Climate Leadership Adjustment Rebate.
+The carbon levy no longer applies to any type of fuel; however, as Alberta has no carbon levy equivalent for fuel consumption, the federal government announced that beginning on January 1, 2020 a federal fuel charge will apply in Alberta.
+In December 2019, Alberta issued a Court challenge against the federal carbon tax, which came into effect on January 1, 2020, arguing that each province has the right to set its own policies to fight climate change.
+An Alberta Court of Appeal decision is expected in the spring of 2020.
+The implementation of the federal carbon levy is also currently subject to constitutional challenges submitted by the Provinces of Saskatchewan and Ontario, which are supported by the Province of New Brunswick.
 The direct or indirect costs of compliance with GHG-related regulations may have a material adverse effect on our business, financial condition, results of operations and prospects.
 Some of our significant facilities may ultimately be subject to future regional, provincial and/or federal climate change regulations to manage GHG emissions.